MachadoLhes/RestQL-docs/restql/tutorial/consultingResource.md

 ```
 **Note:** for complex objects like `rocket`, you can chain the call to a property, such as `rocket.rocket_name`.

-Oh yeah, that's a lot more understandable, and achieving this understandability is as simple as this, no schemas, no extra coding, nada.
+Oh yeah, that's a lot more understandable, and achieving this understandability is as simple as this, no schemas, no extra coding, nothing.

 Now let's say you want to search for an specific launch, since it's another endpoint, you should create another resource entry at `restql.yml`: